lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 - Add a test to ensure that any non-numeric values entered into the `weight` field cause the field to become invalid and show a "Weight must be a number" error.
 - Add a `@submit.prevent` listener to `<form>`.
 When the form is submitted, emit an event with the `patientForm`.
- - Submit the form using Vue Test Utils and assert the correct event and payload are emitted.
+ - Submit the form using Testing Library and assert the correct event and payload are emitted.

 You can find the completed source code (including exercises) in the [GitHub repository under examples/form-validation](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline